Texas Tech University

 • Provide pregnant students with the same special services it provides to students with temporary medical conditions.
 This includes homebound instruction/at-home tutoring/independent study.

-• Please encourage your students to contact our office for additional support and resources!
-Also, please check out the pregnancy and parenting support page for more information.
+• Please encourage your students to contact our office for additional pregnancy and parenting support and resources

 Title IX